Creativity Australia is building a happier, healthier, more inclusive nation through the life-changing With One Voice program.

 Creativity Australia is a charity founded in 2008 by award-winning social entrepreneur and soprano Tania de Jong AM.

-Tania de Jong’s TED talk ‘How Singing Together Changes The Brain’, has sparked global interest.
+Tania de Jong’s TEDx talk ‘How Singing Together Changes The Brain’, has sparked global interest.
 Pilot With One Voice programs are now under development around Australia and the world.

 Creativity Australia was founded in 2008 by award-winning social entrepreneur and soprano Tania de Jong AM.